ludocode/onramp/docs/usage-guide.md

 See the command-line options below.

 By default `onrampcc` produces binaries wrapped for your platform.
-The above `foo` file can be run like a normal executable, except that it requires `onrampvm` on your PATH.
+The above `foo` file can be run like a normal executable, except that it requires `onrampvm` on your `PATH`.